Hansespinosa2/DA1Project/README.md

 Make sure the "Cleaned Lakh" folder is in the Complete Project Folder and titled so.

-To check if it is correct, the songs should be Complete Project Folder/Cleaned Lakh/.38 Special/Caught Up In You
+To check if it is correct, An example song is: "Complete Project Folder/Cleaned Lakh/.38 Special/Caught Up In You.mid"

 the package music21 needs to be installed for this code to function